zakoudz/vendly-script/README.md

 ## ⚖️ Legal Disclaimer & Terms of Use
 **Read carefully before contacting.**

-* **Developer Status:** The creator of this software is an independent software developer.
-The developer is **not** engaged in, affiliated with, or responsible for any operations, sales, or activities conducted by individuals who purchase and deploy this software.
+* **Developer Status:** The creator of this codebase is an independent software developer.
+The developer is **not** engaged in, affiliated with, or responsible for any operations, sales, or activities conducted by individuals who purchase and deploy this source code.
 * **Educational & Legal Use Only:** "Vendly" is a software script intended solely for educational research, penetration testing, and the creation of legal, privacy-centric e-commerce platforms.
-* **No Liability:** By purchasing or downloading this script, you agree that you are solely responsible for how the software is used.
-The developer assumes zero liability for any illicit, illegal, or prohibited activities facilitated by the deployment of this software.
+* **No Liability:** By purchasing or downloading this source code, you agree that you are solely responsible for how the script is utilized.
+The developer assumes zero liability for any illicit, illegal, or prohibited activities facilitated by the deployment of this codebase.
-* **No Technical Support for Illicit Use:** Technical support will be immediately terminated if the developer becomes aware the script is being utilized to violate local, federal, or international laws.
+* **No Technical Support for Illicit Use:** Technical support will be immediately terminated if the developer becomes aware the source code is being utilized to violate local, federal, or international laws.
 ---

 ## 📦 Licensing & Setup Inquiries